Go back to all articles

 • Bug reports

 Such files keep track of newly encountered bugs and their fixes.
 We prefer to keep our bug documentation numbered, so it’s easier to mention them in further documentation.
 Reports are concise and focus on offering tangible solutions.
-Sometimes, bug reports can only include issue description, if the team hasn’t yet found the best approach to fixing the problem.
+Sometimes, bug report can only includes issue description, if the team hasn’t yet found the best approach to fixing the problem.

 The combination of internal and external documentation is the key to a deep understanding of all testing processes.
 Although stakeholders typically have access to the majority of documentation, they mostly work with external files, since they are more concise and tackle tangible issues and results.
 Internal files, on the other hand, are used by team members to optimize the testing process.